blhmr/BareDB/README.md

 - More in the future
 (You can use .bin files)

+## Limitations
+- Not endian clean, so portability is an issue especially when you want to write in a little endian machine and read data in a big endian machine (or vice-versa)

 ## Why BareDB

 BareDB simplifies basic database operations in C with a user-friendly and lightweight approach.
 It provides an intuitive interface for adding, reading, updating, and deleting structs in a database file.
 Even for beginners, BareDB offers a straightforward way to incorporate database functionalities into C applications.
 Its minimalist design streamlines code, making database operations accessible and efficient.
 Whether for small projects or as a component in larger applications, BareDB is a valuable tool, simplifying the implementation of fundamental database functions in C.